njgit/App-Pipeline-Lite/README.md

 plite run -m filter-seq
 ```

-This still produces the raw "command file" that allows you to inspect what will be run
+This still produces the raw "command file" that allows you to inspect what will be run.

 Pipeline and Datasource Specification